 There is also an inverse of this function, called FakeObjToDirProp().

 Each fake direction object is just a constant.
 PunyInform recognizes these constants and sets selected_direction and selected_direction_index properly.

-As far as we can tell, the only use for the fake direction objects is in actions in code as outlined above.
+Note: The only use for the fake direction objects is when issuing actions in code as outlined above.